Experience White Island Volcano / NO LONGER ALLOWED

-We have visited White Island ourselves and yes its a must do when you’re visiting New Zealand Watch our little video we made: and you agree its A MUST DO!
+We have visited White Island ourselves and yes, it’s a must-do when you’re visiting New Zealand.
+Watch the little video we made: and you agree, it’s A MUST-DO!

-Located 49km off the coast of Whakatane in the Bay of Plenty, White Island is an impressive sight at the horizon.
-Constantly active, its steam plume is visible on clear days from the mainland but it’s not until you get up close and personal with this volcano that you can truly appreciate the extraordinary feeling of being so close to one of earth’s natural wonders.
+Located 49 km off the coast of Whakatane in the Bay of Plenty, White Island is an impressive sight on the horizon.
+Constantly active, its steam plume is visible on clear days from the mainland, but it’s not until you get up close and personal with this volcano that you can truly appreciate the extraordinary feeling of being so close to one of the earth’s natural wonders.

 Tours to this fascinating volcanic island depart daily (weather permitting) from Whakatane which is located approximately 1 ½ hours from the main centres of Rotorua or Tauranga.
 Because it is not on the main route and considered slightly ‘off the beaten track’, a visit to White Island can often be overlooked when planning your itinerary.
 White Island offers arguably the best geothermal experience in New Zealand and should be a ‘must do’ for visitors planning their travels around the North Island.

 Experienced guides will lead visitors on a two-hour exploration of the inner crater, providing a fascinating commentary on the geology of the island as well as stories of attempts to mine sulphur.
-Along with volcanic and geothermal features, you will see the remains of the sulphur factory which have survived multiple eruptions since being abandoned in the 1930s.
+Along with volcanic and geothermal features, you will see the remains of the sulphur factory, which has survived multiple eruptions since being abandoned in the 1930s.

 Once back aboard, a light packed lunch is served which can be enjoyed while viewing the outer walls of the island where Pohutukawa forests grow, and large Australasian Gannet colonies exist.
 The trip home often has the added bonus of being able to view any marine life such as seals, dolphins, and whales that are in the area at the time.